vtex-apps/wordpress/docs/README.md

 }
 ```

+:information_source: *You may change `blog` in each route to another string of your choosing.*

 | Blog page                       | Description                                                                                                |
 | -------------------------- | --------------------------------------------------------------------------------------------------------------- |
 | `store.blog-home`          |  The homepage of your blog.
 This can also be extended (i.e. `store.blog-home#custom`) to create additional custom blog pages, if needed. |